ProcrastiHater/Procrastihater/README.md

-# Procrastihater
+# ProcrastiHater

-Productivity app for reducing screen time
+ProcrastiHater is a productivity app for reducing screen time

+Created By: Scott Grizzell, Bridget Jeppesen, Anthony Jewell, and Aditya Pathak